mjknj18/School-District-Test-Score-Analysis/README.md

 ### District Summary

 1. Import school data and student data CSV files as individual Pandas data frames.
-2. Merge individual data frames into combined data frame based on school name.
+2. Merge individual data frames into a combined data frame based on school name.
 3. Calculate the total number of schools in the district.
 4. Calculate the total number of students in the district.
 5. Calculate the average math test score of all students in the district.
 6. Calculate the average reading test score of all students in the district.
 7. Calculate the percentage of all students in the district that have a passing math test score.
 8. Calculate the percentage of all students in the district that have a passing reading test score.
-9. Calculate the overall percentage of students in the district that are passing the math and reading tests.
+9. Calculate the overall percentage of students in the district that are passing either the math and reading tests.
-10. Output calculated values to district summary data frame.
+10. Output calculated values to the district summary data frame.

 ### School Summary